-Whether getting married or not, sisters, sometimes we all get a little unsure of ourselves and in need of reassurance, comfort, and love.
+Whether getting married or not… sometimes we all get a little unsure of ourselves and in need of reassurance, comfort, and love.
 It is especially true if we step onto the emotional roller-coaster that is wedding planning.

-What makes you valuable and worthy of love?
+What makes us valuable and worthy of love?

 “But even though she was attractive, there was something else about her that caught his eye.
 She was intelligent, he could sense that right away, and confident, too, as if she were able to move through life on her own terms.
 To him, these were the things that really mattered.
 Without them, beauty was nothing.”